AT&T Trouble Shoot and resolve

 Ideate & Prototype

-As lead user experience designer on the team, I facilitated a variety of activities to help ideate on the various problems we identified.
+As lead Information Architect on the team, I facilitated a variety of activities to help ideate on the various problems we identified.
 We began by creating user scenarios to imagine what it might look like for a user to interact with the site to solve

 Sketching and Wireframes